Buckminsterfullerene02/UE-Modding-Tools/README.md

     - Only supports Unreal Engine 5
 * [UEAssetToolkit](https://github.com/Buckminsterfullerene02/UEAssetToolkit-Fixes) - Written by **Archengius**
     - Bulk converts JSON data from cooked assets into Unreal Engine assets inside of the editor
+    - AssetDumper can only be used as a plugin mod for games built modularly
     - Confirmed to support UE4.25-4.27
 * [UEAssetToolkitGenerator](https://github.com/LongerWarrior/UEAssetToolkitGenerator) - Written by **LongerWarrior**
     - Bulk converts cooked assets into UEAssetToolkit-compatible JSON